ibm-cloud-docs/power-iaas/architecture-private-cloud.md

     [^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

-* **Dynamic resource adjustment**: You can configure and customize the following resources on the virtual server when you work with IBM {{site.data.keyword.powerSys_notm}} Private Cloud:
+* **Dynamic resource adjustment**: You can configure and customize the following resources on the virtual server when you work with IBM {{site.data.keyword.powerSys_notm}} On-premises:
     - Number of cores
     - Amount of memory
     - Storage volume size